vyomasystems-lab/challenges-MohithaKondapalli/level1_design2/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives random inputs to the Design Under Test (mux) which takes in 2-bit random inputs for each of 31 inputs and 5-bit random input for *sel* and gives 2-bit output *out* based on the sel input
+The test drives input bit on every positive egde of the clk to the Design Under Test (seq_detect_1011) which takes in 1-bit input for *inp_bit* and gives an 1-bit output *seq_seen" when a 1011 sequencce is seen on the inp_bit

 The values are assigned to the input port using
 ```